US: California hit by 7.1 earthquake | DW | 06.07.2019

-A day after a major earthquake rattled Southern California, a large quake as registered in the same area.
+A day after a major earthquake rattled Southern California, a large quake has registered in the same area.
 Initial reports suggested the seismic activity caused some building damage, injuries and multiple fires.

 The US Geological Survey (USGS) said the quake struck at 8:19 p.m. local time (0319 UTC) and the epicenter was the same spot where the previous earthquake hit.